jamiekimyu/IDD-Fa18-Lab3/README.md

 ### 3. IR Proximity Sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**
-As distance decreases from the object to the sensor, proximity increases and ambience decreases.
+<br/>As distance decreases from the object to the sensor, proximity increases and ambience decreases.
 Voltage increases as distance decreases and proximity increases.

 **b.
 Upload your merged code to your lab report repository and link to it here.**
 <br/>[Merged Code](https://github.com/jamiekimyu/IDD-Fa18-Lab3/tree/master)